uchicago-library/lucy/README.md

 ### Extending our Flask app with OCHRE

-Lets extend lucy.py so it can return some data about lesson one:
+Let's extend lucy.py so it can return some data about lesson one:

 ```python
 import urllib.request